-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans when interest rates are low and they want to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
 Call MidTowne Mortgage at (478) 746-2063 to learn more.

-Adjustable Rate Mortgages — ARMs, come in even more varieties.
-Generally, interest rates on ARMs are determined by a federal index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many different types of Adjustable Rate Mortgages.
+Generally, interest rates on ARMs are based on a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have their lowest rates toward the beginning.
-They usually guarantee that rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
+ARMs usually start at a very low rate that may increase as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are best for people who expect to move in three or five years.
-These types of ARMs are best for borrowers who will sell their house or refinance before the initial lock expires.
+These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+These loans are best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit people who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (478) 746-2063.
 We answer questions about different types of loans every day.